 The Beaches: Tarkarli, Malvan and Devbag

 Tarkarli is the region's most well known beach.
-It's bordered by two tranquil, lesser-frequented beaches -- Devbag to the south and Malvan to the north, both home to fishing communities.
+It's bordered by two tranquil, lesser-frequented beaches -- Devbag to the south and Malvan to the north.
+Both are home to fishing communities.
 Devbag is situated on a long, thin stretch of land with the Karli River backwaters on one side and Arabian Sea on the other.

-If you're interested in undertaking scuba diving training, the Indian Institute of Scuba Diving and Aquatic Sports runs certified training courses near the Maharashtra Tourism resort on Tarkarli beach.
+If you're interested in undertaking scuba diving training, Maharashtra Tourism's Indian Institute of Scuba Diving and Aquatic Sports runs certified training courses near the Maharashtra Tourism resort on Tarkarli beach.

 The courses are certified by the Professional Association of Diving Instructors in Australia.
-Day courses cost 2,000 rupees, while those that go on for a month cost 35,000 rupees.
+2-day Discover Scuba Diving courses cost 3,500 rupees, while 45-day (minimum) PADI Dive Master courses cost 65,000 rupees.

 Sindhudurg Fort, located in the sea just off Malvan beach, is one of the area's top attractions.
 The fort was constructed by great Maharashtrian warrior Chhatrapati Shivaji in the 17th century.
-It's a substantially sized one -- its wall stretches for three kilometers and has 42 bastions.
+It's a substantially sized one -- its wall stretches for 3 kilometers (1.9 miles) and has 42 bastions.
 The whole area of the fort is approximately 48 acres.
-The fort can be reached in around 15 minutes by boat from Malvan pier, and boat operators will allow you approximately an hour to explore the fort.
-What's interesting is that a handful of families, who are descendents of staff appointed by Shivaji, still reside within it.
-Unfortunately, maintenance and preservation of the fort is lacking, and there is a disappointing amount of trash there.
-(Read reviews here).
+The fort can be reached in about 15 minutes by boat from Malvan pier, and boat operators will allow you approximately an hour to explore the fort.
+What's interesting is that a handful of families, who are descendants of staff appointed by Shivaji, still reside within it.
+Unfortunately, maintenance and preservation of the fort are poor, and there is a disappointing amount of trash there.

 Traditional rapan net fishing is undertaken on the beaches and is fascinating to watch.
 On Sunday mornings at Malvan beach, the whole village participates.
 The huge netting, which is placed in a "U" shape in the ocean, is hauled in by fishermen when the fish are spotted, thus trapping them.
 It's a long, labor-intensive and lively process, as the netting is extremely heavy.
-Most of the fish caught are mackerel and sardines, and there's a buzz amongst the fishermen to see how successful they've been.
-See my photos of rapan fishing on Facebook.
+Most of the fish caught are mackerel and sardines, and there's a buzz among the fishermen to see how successful they've been.

 Where to Stay

-Maharashtra Tourism has a resort with dorms, eight bamboo houses, and 20 Konkani cottages nestled under the pine trees on Tarkarli beach.
+Maharashtra Tourism has a resort with dorms, bamboo boat houses, and Konkani cottages nestled under the pine trees on Tarkarli beach.
 It has a prime location and is the only place right on the beach, making it extremely popular with visitors.
 Reservations need to be made months in advance during busy times (book online here), when it's packed to capacity with Indian guests.
-As it's a government-run property, service is lacking though.
-Expect to pay around 5,000 rupees for a bamboo house and 3,000 rupees for a Konkani cottage, per night, for a couple including breakfast.
+As it's a government-run property, service and maintenance are noticeably lacking though.
+Expect to pay about 6,000 rupees for a bamboo house and 4,000 rupees for a Konkani cottage, per night, for a double including breakfast.
 This is on the pricier side, considering that facilities and rooms are basic.

-If you'd prefer to stay somewhere less costly but in the same area, Visava is a recommended.
+If you'd prefer somewhere less costly but better maintained and in the same area, Visava is recommended.
 Otherwise, neighboring Devbag and Malvan beaches have some appealing options.
+If clean and peaceful surroundings are a factor, staying on one of these two beaches is recommended, as Tarkarli is sadly becoming littered with trash dropped by the increasing number of tourists.

-Enterprising locals have constructed homestays amidst the coconut groves on their beachfront properties at Malvan beach.
+Enterprising locals have constructed homestays amid the coconut groves on their beachfront properties at Malvan beach.
 These homestays are typically comfortable but basic cottages with just a few rooms, only steps from the sea.
 Two of the best ones, which are located next two each other, are Sagar Sparsh and Morning Star.
-Expect to pay around 1,500 rupees per night, for a couple.
-The cottage at Sagar Sparsh is super close to the sea but Morning Star is a bigger property, with chairs, tables, and hammocks interspersed underneath the coconut palms.
+Expect to pay 2,000-2,500 rupees per night, for a double.
+The cottage at Sagar Sparsh is super close to the sea but Morning Star is a bigger property with chairs, tables, and hammocks interspersed underneath the coconut palms.
 This ensures that all guests have plenty of personal space to chill out.

 Devbag has a few upmarket hotels, as well as many inviting guesthouses and homestays, all lining the ocean.
 Try Avisa Nila Beach Resort for a touch of luxury.
-Rates start from 5,000 rupees per night, plus tax.
+Rates start from about 3,900 rupees per night, including tax.

 What to Note